 "The world is in chaos.
 Blood flows like rivers.
-We, youngest descendant of Emperor Taizong, must—"
+We, Emperor Taizong's youngest descendant, must—"

 "It seems...
 Prince Yong has finally made his move.
 Is it because she has returned?"

-In the depths of a grand hall within his sect, Mo Shaosheng frowned as he read the proclamation before him.
+In the depths of a grand hall within his sect, Mo Shaosheng frowned as he read the parchment proclamation.
+The paper was heavy and smelled of fresh ink.
 Prince Yong had issued a call to arms, and as one of his closest and most powerful allies in the martial world, Mo had naturally received the message early.

-The Yong household had long endured in silence, biding their time.
+The Yong household had long endured in silence, biding their time while the seasons turned.
 Decades had passed, and the princely title had already passed to the third generation.
-Yet they never acted, until this moment.
+Yet they never acted until this moment.
 For them to suddenly rally the entire realm could mean only one thing: they had finally found someone strong enough to challenge the Demon Queen in her lair.

-And in this world, there was only one person capable of such a feat—Danxian.
+In this world, there was only one person capable of such a feat: Danxian.

 Even the revered Radiant Monk, Hui Ming, paled in comparison.
 If Danxian had truly returned from her long seclusion, then Mo Shaosheng had no choice but to act.
 The debt he owed, and the opportunity she represented, were too great to ignore.

 The crusade against the corrupt Emperor Wei had long since become a shared conviction among the righteous martial sects.
 Over the decades, countless brave warriors and ambitious cultivators had attempted it, only to perish miserably.
-Their bodies and souls were consumed by the emperor's dark techniques, and their deaths only strengthened the Demon Queen's vile power.
+Their bodies and souls were consumed by the emperor's dark techniques.
+Their deaths only strengthened the Demon Queen's vile power, fueling the shadows that haunted the capital.

 Few dared even speak of rebellion anymore.

-The Demon Queen, just as the late hero Zhao Yiping had once foretold, could not easily leave the imperial capital for long.
-But in recent years, her sphere of influence had undeniably grown.
-She could now project her strength and awareness far beyond the city walls, shrouding nearly half the surrounding region in her oppressive, demonic presence.
+The Demon Queen, just as the late hero Zhao Yiping had once foretold, couldn't easily leave the imperial capital for long.
+But in recent years, her sphere of influence had grown.
+She could now project her strength and awareness far beyond the city walls, shrouding nearly half the surrounding region in her oppressive and demonic presence.
+The air in those lands felt stagnant and tasted of copper.

 "To honor the heroes of the martial world who rise to challenge injustice and restore order," Prince Yong had written, "I shall personally bestow one Foundation Establishment Pill and one Foundation Spirit Pill to those who perform with exceptional merit."